Class & Course Catalog

 2nd-3rd Grade (AM) (PM Optional)

 The afternoon classes are optional and are the parent’s choice based on the student's maturity or readiness.
-In the afternoon, the class will do writing using IEW: Teaching Structure and Style and Bible Heroes Writing Lessons where they will learn the structure and style of writing while integrating Biblical history.
+In the afternoon, the class will do writing using IEW: Teaching Structure and Style and People in Our Community Writing Lessons where they will learn the structure and style of writing while integrating civics.
 Students will get the opportunity to share their papers with their peers in class.
 Next, the class will practice Latin using Song School Latin 1 or 2 by reviewing the chapter completed at home in different engaging ways such as games and activities to review vocabulary, pronunciation, and sentence structure.
 Please Note: There will be writing and Latin assignments due each week for the afternoon classes.
 The tutors will lead the class in activities and discussions on co-op day and post weekly assignments for students to do the remainder of the week.
 Tutors will give feedback on assignments and communicate with parents on student performance when needed.
 The parent, as the lead teacher, will help with accountability at home, and be responsible for grading and scaling or differentiating as needed.
 A regular training and social event is available for parents to learn the IEW writing program for best use at home creating a consistent partnership between home and co-op.
 Afternoon childcare is available for students not taking an afternoon class while an older sibling finishes their classes.

 4th-5th Grade (AM) (PM optional)